ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

        account: p86caub,  status: PROD, dataset: IPSL-CM6, project: IPSLCM,
        root: /thredds/tgcc/store}

-and data can be found running ``esmvaltool config copy data-native-ipslcm.yml`` and adapting the ``rootpath`` to your system.
+and data can be found by running ``esmvaltool config copy data-native-ipslcm.yml`` and adapting the ``rootpath`` to your system.

 .. _ipslcm_extra_facets_example: